UCLAshuxiao/G5/README.md

 Our project is contructed of two parts: the HumanEval dataset and the Leetcode evaluation.

+# Utils

+This folder includes all the python script we used to analyze the LeetCode dataset for GPT-4 and Gemini.

+# Figs

+All the figures we used in the report.

 # HumanEval

 This is an evaluation harness for the HumanEval problem solving dataset